OpenTreeOfLife/reference-taxonomy/doc/method/sources.md

 We gave the Fungi branch of Index Fungorum higher priority than NCBI or GBIF, at curator request.
-There was no real call to keep the rest of IF, which is not substantial, but we kept in at low priority (between NCBI and GBIF) in case it could provide any useful information.
+There was no real call to keep the rest of IF, which is not substantial, but we kept it at low priority (between NCBI and GBIF) in case it could provide any useful information.